AqwamCreates/DataPredict/docs/API/Models.md

 🟢 Online – Adaptive/real-time.

-🟡 Offline – Retrain required.
+🟡 Session-Adaptive – Can be retrained each session.

 🔴 Assumption-Heavy – Linear/independent features.